proxy-wasm/spec/abi-versions/v0.2.1/README.md

 [`proxy_add_header_map_value`] and/or [`proxy_remove_header_map_value`]
 with `map_id` set to `HTTP_RESPONSE_HEADERS`.

-Paused request can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_RESPONSE`.
+Paused HTTP requests can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_RESPONSE`.

-Additionally, instead of forwarding the response from upstream, a new HTTP response can be sent using [`proxy_send_local_response`].
+Additionally, instead of forwarding the HTTP response from upstream, a new HTTP response can be sent using [`proxy_send_local_response`].

 Plugin must return one of the following values: